Rivet: Blind rivets

 Prior to the invention of blind rivets, installation of a rivet typically required access to both sides of the assembly: a rivet hammer on one side and a bucking bar on the other side.
 In 1916, Royal Navy reservist and engineer Hamilton Neil Wylie filed a patent for an "improved means of closing tubular rivets" (granted May 1917).
 In 1922 Wylie joined the British aircraft manufacturer Armstrong-Whitworth Ltd to advise on metal construction techniques; here he continued to develop his rivet design with a further 1927 patent that incorporated the pull-through mandrel and allowed the rivet to be used blind.
 By 1928, the George Tucker Eyelet Company, of Birmingham, England, produced a "cup" rivet based on the design.
 It required a separate GKN mandrel and the rivet body to be hand-assembled prior to use for the building of the Siskin III aircraft.
 Together with Armstrong-Whitworth, the Geo.
 Tucker Co. further modified the rivet design to produce a one-piece unit incorporating a mandrel and rivet.
 This product was later developed in aluminium and trademarked as the "POP" rivet.
 The United Shoe Machinery Co. produced the design in the U.S. as inventors such as Carl Cherry and Lou Huck experimented with other techniques for expanding solid rivets.

 They are available in flat head, countersunk head, and modified flush head with standard diameters of 1/8, 5/32, and 3/16 in.
-Blind rivets are made from soft aluminum alloy, steel (including stainless steel), copper, and Monel.
+Blind rivets are made from soft aluminium alloy, steel (including stainless steel), copper, and Monel.

 There are also structural blind rivets, which are designed to take shear and tensile loads.